Last updated: 12/4/21

 Russia – A country that evokes a different set of feelings more polarizing than most travel destinations.
 Regardless of one’s associations with the country, it doesn’t take much research to realize what a great destination it is for adventurous travelers.

 Before hopping on a plane, however, it is important to familiarize yourself with certain cultural differences that exist between Russia and your home country.
-This is a crucial step in order to mitigate any negative experiences that may result from culture shock.
+This is a crucial step in order to mitigate any negative experiences that may result from culture shock in Russia.

 By educating yourself about certain situations where you might feel culture shock, you will not only acquire a deeper understanding of the local culture and history, but you will also develop a greater sense of appreciation and empathy for the country that will certainly enhance your travel experience.